cwllenny/Sign-Flip-Attack/README.md

 # Sign-Flip-Attack
-This is the **Pytorch** code of our ECCV2020 paper "Boosting Decision-based Black-box Adversarial Attacks with Random Sign Flip" (SFA). <br>
+This is the **Pytorch** code of our ECCV2020 paper "Boosting Decision-based Black-box Adversarial Attacks with Random Sign Flip" (SFA).
 In this paper, we proposed a simple and efficient decision-based black-box l-inf adversarial attack.

 # Dependencies
 * Python 3.6